snakemake/snakemake/docs/executor_tutorial/flux.rst

 .. code-block:: console

     $ rm -rf calls/ mapped_reads/ sorted_reads/ plots/
-    $ snakemake --cores 1 --jobs 2 --flux-operator
+    $ snakemake --cores 1 --jobs 2 --flux-operator --use-conda

 You'll notice the workflow moving faster, and this is because we have submit more than one job at once!
+Note that we discourage using MiniKube, as the conda environments create a lot of tiny files that (in practice) will not finish in any amount of reasonable time.

 How does it work?
 :::::::::::::::::